oscarmoore38/PID-Controller-STM32/README.md

 ### 1. Go Deeper With the Hardware

 I've started to notice something.
 I'm reading embedded systems books in my own time, spending evenings and weekends just digging into how things actually work at the hardware level, and I'm genuinely enjoying it.
 This kind of pull tells me something about where I wanted to go: closer to the hardware, down not up, below the HALs to what's actually happening.
 Arduino was a great entry point.
 It let me understand important concepts and get a circuit running quickly.
 But it also abstracts away a lot of the details I actually want to wrestle with, and often left me feeling "but how does that actually work?"
 I want to be trawling through datasheets and manuals, scratching my head trying to figure out what on earth is going on at the hardware level.
 That may sound strange to some, but I genuinely love that state.
 Also, my goal with this project isn't just to learn, but to simulate what I may actually face as an embedded engineer: here's a board you've never touched, here's the datasheet and manuals, go figure it out and get something built.
 I'm trying to get comfortable in that space.
 To accomplish this goal, I'm upgrading my circuit with an STM32 board, which is a technical jump.
-More discussion on the specfic one I chose, and why, later.
+More discussion on the specific one I chose, and why, later.

 ---